amanpreetsingh459/amanpreetsingh459.github.io/about.md

 title: About
 ---

-#### This site contains the blog-posts about the Artificial Intelligence and its related technologies like Machine learning and Deep Learning.
+#### This site contains the blog-posts about the Artificial Intelligence and its related technologies like Machine learning and Deep Learning etc..

 #### Stay connected for the upcoming interesting content..